-You can use mediation at any stage of the process.
+You can use mediation at any stage of the procedure.
 Mediation involves an independent, impartial person helping both sides to find a solution.

 The mediator can be someone from inside or outside your business.
 If they’re from outside your business, you might need to pay.

 Both sides will need to agree to mediation.

 You can find out more about mediation in the Acas guide on discipline and grievances at work: the Acas guide (PDF, 841KB, 79 pages).

-If the employee raises a grievance during a disciplinary process
+If the employee raises a grievance during a disciplinary procedure

-The employer can pause the disciplinary process and deal with the grievance first.
+The employer can pause the disciplinary procedure and deal with the grievance first.

 If the disciplinary and grievance cases are related, the employer can deal with both at the same time.